billthefarmer/editor/Charset.md

 ## Saving
 Files will be saved using the current character set.
-To change it, use the **Charset** button in the **Save as** dialog.
+To change it, use the **Charset** item in the menu, which shows the current set.
 If you add accented characters or symbols to the text, make sure to check the current set before you save it.